Two years later, a thousand or so people filled the streets of Yellow Springs at midnight to welcome in 1983.

-A photograph of a tall, dark and mustached man dressed as Baby New Year was a highlight of the celebration.
+A highlight of the celebration was a tall, dark and mustached man dressed as Baby New Year.

-Wearing a Happy New Year crown on his head, a 1983 sash across his chest and a diaper pinned around his waist, the reveler was cheered as he stood above the crowd.
+Wearing a Happy New Year crown on his head, a 1983 sash across his chest and a diaper pinned around his waist, the giant baby was cheered as he stood above the crowd.

-Hats and fists were raised in the air as a sparkling ball was lowered from a tree trimming ladder truck during the last moments of 1982.
+Hats and fists were raised in the air as a sparkling ball illuminated with ’83 was lowered from a tree trimming ladder truck.

 “It’s going to be a bumper year,” proclaimed the Baby New Year, as hundreds of balloons and confetti flew and champagne corks popped.